codeandwork/courses/courses/cs/5_ormEf.md

 * Complex Queries: when executing **real complex queries** you will find yourself writing raw SQL.
 * Tuning: When you know SQL language and your default DBMS well, then you can make queries faster but this is not the same when using ORM.

-* Slow: if you compare the performance between writing raw SQL & ORM, raw is much faster as there is no translation layer. (can be beaten)
-* Complex Queries: when executing **real complex queries** you will find yourself writing raw SQL.
-* Tuning: When you know SQL language and your default DBMS well, then you can make queries faster but this is not the same when using ORM.

 ### In general
 ORM are not so well in addressing relational database specific features.